Ansar54/Assessment_task/README.md

 # Assessment Task

-This repository contains two tasks that demonstrate the use of eBPF in Python for system call monitoring and a doubly linked list implementation in C. These tasks showcase system-level programming with eBPF and fundamental data structures in C.
+This repository contains two tasks demonstrating system-level programming using **eBPF** in Python for system call monitoring and a **doubly linked list** implementation in C. Both tasks aim to showcase practical skills in working with low-level systems and data structures.

+---

 ## Directory Structure